 This is all about prop-betting optionality.

-College football and the NFL do a great job of offering a wide range of choices during the regular season.
-Not every game will have the same number of options available, but there should be options at all.
-And any nationally televised game is bound to have a greater selection.
+College football and the NFL continue to deliver a wide range of prop choices during the regular season.
+Not every matchup will have the same depth of options, but nationally televised games almost always feature a robust slate.

 Heavily Investing in Postseason Props